 The census of 1891 shows the effect on the population of the area: the whole Swordle area then had only six families totalling twenty-two people.

 When the Ardnamurchan Estate was broken into ‘lots’ for sale in 1948, while the Swordle lot was marked on the map included in the sale brochure, it never came up for auction, having already been sold – as can be seen from the word ‘SOLD’ scrawled across this copy of the map, held by Ardnamurchan Estate.
-Note that the southern, common grazings area of the original three clachans, which stretched down as far as Loch Mudle, has been removed from the new farm.
+Note that the southern, common grazings area of the original three settlements, which stretched down as far as Loch Mudle, has been removed from the new farm.

 Swordle remained in private hands until a few years ago, when it was re-acquired by the Ardnamurchan Estate.